-5.6 National planning policy seeks to achieve good quality design and well-designed places.
+- 5.6 National planning policy seeks to achieve good quality design and well-designed places.
 Through the Village Development Framework (VDF), the Parish Council has tried to achieve similar aims.
 Many of the elements of good design in the neighbourhood area were identified in the VDF and this remains evidence relevant to the preparation of the Chelpin Plan.
 Unfortunately, the VDF was only a non-statutory planning document, this meant it could only ever carry limited weight.
-The Chelpin Plan now offers the opportunity for local people and others to help shape the future of the area in a far more significant way by helping to set development plan policy for

-- the area that will promote, manage, and, if successfully implemented, lead to good design in new development. - Policy CP2 includes a set of criteria that new development, where appropriate and relevant, should seek to meet.
+The Chelpin Plan now offers the opportunity for local people and others to help shape the future of the area in a far more significant way by helping to set development plan policy for the area that will promote, manage, and, if successfully implemented, lead to good design in new development. - 5.7 Policy CP2 includes a set of criteria that new development, where appropriate and relevant, should seek to meet.
 The need to protect local distinctiveness and the local environment were key areas highlighted by residents in response to the informal consultation (Appendix 2).
 These criteria also seek to produce more sustainable development, particularly in terms of their resource use and consumption.
-The Parish Council will encourage all applicants and developers to move towards creating 'Passive House' homes that help to minimise the impact of climate change.
+The Parish Council will encourage all applicants and developers to move towards creating homes that help to minimise the impact of climate change.
+Although it is acknowledged that the Chelpin cannot require any additional local technical standards or requirements relating to the construction or performance of new dwellings.
 Public rights of way can encourage healthy lifestyles by enabling access to the natural environment for physical and mental health and wellbeing.
 Suffolk County Council has a 2030 commitment to enhance public rights of way, including new linkages and upgrading routes where there is a need.
-The strategy also seeks to improve access for all and to support healthy and sustainable access between communities and services through development funding and partnership working. - 5.8 Policy CP2 also notes that development should make positive use of hedgerows.
+The strategy also seeks to improve access for all and to support healthy and sustainable access between communities and services through development funding and partnership working.

+5.8 Policy CP2 also notes that development should make positive use of hedgerows.
 Traditional hedgerows are an important landscape feature of the parish which support local biodiversity and should be retained and enhanced.
-A few years ago (2012) the Parish contributed to a survey of Suffolk hedgerows (see https://www.eastsuffolk.gov.uk/assets/Environment/Green-lssues/SuffolkHedgerowSurvey1998-2012web.pdf).
-Information specific to Chelmondiston is listed on pdf pp58 and 82. - 5.9 Suffolk County Council has advised that in general, Chelmondiston has a low risk of surface water flooding, is within flood zone 1 and has no risk of reservoir flooding.
-Pin Mill does have a history of surface water flooding along the Pin Mill Road, and Suffolk County Council built a series of measures including an attenuation area to store surface water when there is the combined effect of heavy rainfall and a high or spring tide.
-These measures are maintained by the Parish.
-Also, as the hamlet is coastal large parts are within flood zones 2 and 3.
-There is an issue at the Strand at Wherstead and high spring tides can reduce accessibility to/from the parish leading to traffic diverting through other parishes of Tattingstone, Stutton and Holbrook.
+A few years ago (2012) the Parish contributed to a survey of Suffolk hedgerows See link below (Information specific to Chelmondiston is listed on pdf pp58 and 82.